influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

 Flux's [`join()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/join/) lets you join data **from any bucket, any measurement, and on any columns** as long as each data set includes the columns to join on.
-This opens the door for really powerful and useful operations.

 ```js
 dataStream1 = from(bucket: "example-bucket1")